by Mayla Hsu, Ph.D., Director of Research and Science, GLA

 But an enduring medical mystery has been why these anti-Arp antibodies coincide with resolving Lyme arthritis but not any other aspect of Lyme disease.
 One reason could be that other proteins, also on the bacterial surface, may be protecting Arp and the bacteria from antibodies.
 And if those shielding proteins constantly adapt, they could be even more effective at protecting Arp.

-It turns out that this shielding mechanism might be possible. reported by Abdul Lone and Troy Bankhead at Washington State University indicates that another bacterial surface protein known as VlsE, may protect the bacteria from anti-Arp antibodies and act as a shield to prevent the immune system from fighting Lyme.
+It turns out that this shielding mechanism might be possible.
+Recent data reported by Abdul Lone and Troy Bankhead at Washington State University indicates that another bacterial surface protein known as VlsE, may protect the bacteria from anti-Arp antibodies and act as a shield to prevent the immune system from fighting Lyme.

 The mechanism of how VlsE defends the Lyme bacteria from Arp antibodies is an interesting story.
 Earlier work by this research team tested a mutant B. burgdorferi that lacks VlsE protein.
 This mutant was tested for its ability to infect and grow in immunodeficient mice.
 Growing the bacteria in mice (in vivo) is more informative than growing the bacteria in a test tube (in vitro), because a mouse has the complexity of an animal with multiple organ systems, and the bacteria disseminate through the body that has different cell types, a circulatory system and other features not found in vitro.
 Immunodeficient mice lack a functioning immune system, so growing bacteria in them allows observation of how the bacteria replicate unimpeded, in a complex animal system.